Need to check the wear of your Mercedes-Benz timing chain? Learn how to check your timing chain by following the procedures below.

-This guide is applicable to V6, V8, and V12 Mercedes-Benz engines found on C-Class, E-Class, S-Class, ML-Class, G-Class, GL-Class, R-Class, and other models.
+This guide applies to V6, V8, and V12 Mercedes-Benz engines found on C-Class, E-Class, S-Class, ML-Class, G-Class, GL-Class, R-Class, and other models.

 What you will need

-- Open the hood and remove the engine cover by pulling it up in order to access the crankshaft.
+- Open the hood and remove the engine cover by pulling it up to access the crankshaft.